 It may also be necessary to link to a particular slide in a different presentation.
 To do this, first open the deck that you want to link to, and click on the slide you want it to open on.
 Whilst on that particular slide, copy the hyperlink from the browser bar.

-This may be set to Private, meaning only you have access, Shared with specific people, or set so that Anyone with a link can view.
+This may be set to Restricted, meaning only you have access, Shared with your organisation, or set so that Anyone with a link can view.
 Please note that setting your presentation so that Anyone with a link can view means that it is no longer private.
 Anybody with that link can access your presentation.
 To learn more about sharing your Google Slides deck, head here.

 There’s only one document